Theory of

 The Right to Defend Yourself

-When another person surprises you at the airport and says, "You look familiar to me," you have every right to contact an uncivilized and barbaric part of yourself and shrug it off. "—That's life!"
+When another person surprises you at the airport and says, "You look familiar to me," you have every right to contact an uncivilized and barbaric part of yourself and shrug it off. "—Switched!
+The usual suspects."
 Notice that the other person's introduction is extremely one-sided, and that they're relying on your treating them with unearned respect.
 No one can completely defend themselves until they can contact their childhood ideals of a wild Indian trusting nothing but the spirit of life.

 Narrow truths dwell in a flatness which is really a lie.
 An unswerving truth teller says something like, "I want you to wear a condom, because you could have AIDS."
-I try not to sleep with her, and say, "—That's life!"
+I try not to sleep with her, and say, "—Controlled mind reading."
 The devilish liar says, "If you don't wear a condom, I might give you one of my dangerous diseases."
 Here, I do anything she asks, and watch for her imminent demise.

 Great truths dwell in an ambiguity which is really the essence of life.
 Just as you open your mouth to say something friendly to the German Ambassador's wife, a piece of apple strudel shoots from the tip of your tongue across the dining room table into the Chancellor's peach aperitif.
 Luckily, people in high places have been coached how to defend themselves.
 Simultaneously, on another side of the table, an aide to Mrs. Clinton is being unmercifully grilled by a hostile Senator, "You mean the entire six months you spent working with Hillary Rodham Clinton, she never once discussed Whitewater with you?"